 One can also visit the Tinto River, as well as its mines.
 Its red colour is due to the iron, copper, zinc and arsenic that the mines release into the water.
 Because of these minerals, the water has very low oxygen levels.
-Scientists thought life would be impossible, however microorganisms have been found.
+Scientists thought life would be impossible, however, microorganisms have been found.
 It is believed that the conditions under which they live represent an ancient environment model developed during the Archaic period.
 Scientists now want to study these waters more as they speculate life could adapt to the conditions on planet Mars.

 Furthermore, many different dolmens have been found in Huelva.
 A dolmen route has been made to visit the most spectacular ones, they include the Soto, Labradillo, Pozuelo and Gabrieles dolmens.
-Aditionally, “La Gruta de las Maravillas” – the Grotto of Wonders, is also a beautiful place to visit.
+Additionally, “La Gruta de las Maravillas” – the Grotto of Wonders, is also a beautiful place to visit.

 The National Doñana Park will top it off!
 This park is incredibly biodiverse and unbelievably spectacular!
-It has the largest biodiversity of Europe, and is considered one of the most important natural reserves of Europe too.
+It has the largest biodiversity of Europe and is considered one of the most important natural reserves of Europe too.

 A final detail that must be pointed out is that this province provides the absolute best ham, Jamon Iberico from Spain!
-The iberian pigs live here as royalty, in the open air, on large fincas with oak trees that provide shade and animal feed.
+The Iberian pigs live here as royalty, in the open air, on large fincas with oak trees that provide shade and animal feed.
 They exclusively feed by acorns that give the Jamon Iberico the typical unique taste, 100% natural.

 Some say that the people living in Huelva feel closer to the United States of America because of the man who discovered America in 1492 – Christopher Colombus.
-His 3 ships left from the Harbor in Huelva, this marks the beginning of an important event.
+His three ships left from the Harbor in Huelva, this marks the beginning of an important event.

 Climate and Weather